AA-CubeSat-Team/soci_img/README.md

 ### Take Picture
 Usage: \<Command> \<Slot>
 Signals the IMG system to take a picture and generate a thumbnail to store at \<Slot>
-Currently, \<Slot> must be between 0x00 and 0x04, but this is not a hard limit as explained above.
+Currently, \<Slot> must be between 0x00 and 0x04 inclusive, but this is not a hard limit as explained above.

 The response will be in the form of \<Response> \<Info>.
 \<Info> is a \<Error> if \<Response> was "Not Acknowledged" or 0x00, or is the \<Slot> passed to the system if \<Response> was "Acknowledged" or 0x01.

-Possible responses are:
+#### Possible responses are:
 ```
 /* Acknowledged.
 Image has been successfully stored at slot 0x04 */
 0x01 0x04